Law

 Hebrews 10:4

-Clarifies that animal blood cannot truly take away sin, pointing forward to Christ’s perfect and final sacrifice as the fulfillment of this law.
+Explains that animal blood cannot remove sin, pointing to the need for Christ's superior sacrifice as the ultimate fulfillment.

 Glossary